Seedmanc/Tumblr-image-sorter/README.md

 #### Settings

-In the current version most settings are changed via editing the values inside the scripts, no centralized GUI so far.
+In the userscript version most settings are changed via editing the values inside the scripts, no centralized GUI so far.
+Addon has a specialized GUI.

 The settings area can be found in the beginning of each script, right after the userscript header.
 Default values should be fine for usage right away.